 ACCOMMODATION & FACILITIES AT CAMELTHORN LODGE:

-The lodge derives its name from the impressive ancient camelthorn tree at its centre, which spans a patio approximately 35 metres in length!
+The lodge derives its name from the impressive ancient camelthorn tree at its center, which spans a patio approximately 35 meters in length!
 This patio contains plenty of chairs and tables for outdoor dining.
 The main building, a U-shaped stone structure with a thatched roof, extends around the camelthorn tree with two wings either side of a reception area.
 One wing houses a dining room with three fireplaces, while the other has a comfortable lounge and bar.
 The walls are decorated with local photography, including pictures of elephants and trains – the railway line from Bulawayo to Victoria Falls is not far from camp.
 The main area also has teak decking and an outdoor fire-pit.

 Accommodation at Camelthorn consists of eight forest villas, each made of concrete with a corrugated iron roof.
 These are nestled into the trees and positioned well apart from each other.
 All boast a spacious bedroom, with beds arranged as one king or twins.
 There is also a lounge area and an en-suite with toilet, double basin, shower, and bath with views from a picture window!
 Other features are a ceiling fan, fireplace, mini bar, tea/coffee tray, electronic safe and complimentary robes.
-All interiors are stylishly decorated – dark teak furniture and colourful floors.
+All interiors are stylishly decorated – dark teak furniture and colorful floors.
 Outside each villa, there is a patio for private dining, a hammock, and a spiral staircase leading up to a balconied area with a daybed, perfect for relaxing in between activities!

 ACTIVITIES AT CAMELTHORN LODGE: